neXromancers/shotgun/README.md

 There are several reasons for omitting these features:
 - Features that can be replaced trivially by external programs and wrapper
   scripts:
-  - Use ImageMagick's `convert` and shotgun's `-f pam` arg for JPEG output
+  - Use ImageMagick's `convert` and shotgun's `-f pam` for JPEG output
   - slop output is easy to process in a shell script
   - Use `sleep` instead of `-d`, since slop has to be called separately, this flag is not necessary